a year ago

 How can I make sure that no cached layers or images are being used when I build my Dockerfile for deployment?
 Does nixpacks build using a docker build command? (i.e., can I specify --no-cache specifically as part of a custom build command?)

-I've already included both "NOCACHE=1" and "NIXPACKSNO_CACHE=1" (found both in online docs/responses) in my environment variables.
+I've already included both "NO_CACHE=1" and "NIXPACKS_NO_CACHE=1" (found both in online docs/responses) in my environment variables.
 I don't believe there are any flags or arguments that can be set in the Dockerfile itself.

 ----- Why am I asking?